 If Your Baby Is on a Home Apnea Monitor

 Although apnea spells usually end by the time most preemies go home, a few will continue to have them.
-In these cases, if the doctor thinks it's necessary, the baby will be discharged from the NICU with an apnea monitor.
+In these cases, if the doctor thinks it's needed, the baby will be discharged from the NICU with an apnea monitor.